Randy Blythe: Political views

-Blythe supports the environment protection, and has been critical of current U.S. President Donald Trump.
+Blythe supports environment protection, and has been critical of current U.S. President Donald Trump.
+He has also been critical of United States Immigration and Customs Enforcement, calling them "fascists" in a 2026 blog post.

 Religious beliefs

-Blythe grew up going to a Southern Baptist church, Around age 7–8 he began observing what he perceived as hypocrisy in church attendees and how they treated others and what they said behind the scenes.
+Blythe grew up going to a Southern Baptist church.
+Around age 7–8 he began observing what he perceived as hypocrisy in church attendees and how they treated others and what they said behind the scenes.
 This led him to think: “This is all bullshit.”
-Despite this Blythe has stated that he is not an atheist.
+Despite this, Blythe has stated that he is not an atheist.
 He has claimed this realization came to him while he was struggling with alcohol when nothing else was left, he said he asked “something outside myself for help.”
 This ultimately led to him believing in a higher power.
-In a 2025 interview he stated “So, do I believe in a God, for lack of a better term?
+In a 2025 interview he stated: “So, do I believe in a God, for lack of a better term?
 Yes.
 Do I attempt to have a conscious contact with that quote-unquote God?
 Yes, on a daily basis.
 Really, the main point of it is, do I know what that God is?
 Absolutely not.
 No clue.
 It doesn’t fucking matter.”